 Cut-off for national-team 3x3 Official Competitions

-The 12.00 UTC hours of the day in which the 3x3 Federation Ranking is calculated to determine the qualified teams to a World Cup or Youth Olympic Games
+The 12.00 UTC hours of the day in which the 3x3 Federation Ranking is calculated to determine the qualified teams to events such as the World Cup or the Olympic Games

 Eligibility of National Federations members